 José (he/him)

-Role: Counselling Service Coordinator
+Role: Counselling Manager

 About: I have a 20 year history with London Friend, as a client, Group Facilitator and Counsellor.
 I have been a counsellor since 2016 and a Member of the BACP.
 I have been the Counselling Coordinator since March 2022.
 I love travelling and getting out of the city.